-His earth 1610 counterpart has apparently went bad after the Ultimatum wave but now is neutral.
-This Reed dated Sue before she ended the relationship with him after that event,which I found really surprising!
+His earth 1610 counterpart has apparently gone bad after the Ultimatum wave but now is neutral.
+This Reed dated Sue before she ended the relationship with him after that event, which I found really surprising!

 *Council of Reeds.
 Leading plot during the Future Foundation comics*

 The Invisible Woman is my favorite character in this series, period.
 Why you ask?
 Well, I always had a thing for blondes!
 XD